burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * [-flto](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-flto): Turn on global program optimization (link-time optimization).
 LTO can help with aliasing, inlining theoretically, however, in practice, it is not always the case.

 ## Several Principles for Code Optimization

-* Sometimes recomputing is faster than saving/loading.
+* Sometimes recomputing is faster than saving/loading
-* Avoid branches inside the internal loop.
+* Avoid branches inside the internal loop
-* Use local variables to expose independent computations.
+* Use local variables to expose independent computations
-* You should decide what to use for function calculation or table of precomputed values.
+* You should decide what to use for function calculation or table of precomputed values
-* You can make several (independent) passes over a data structure or one combined pass.
+* You can make several (independent) passes over a data structure or one combined pass
-* Dense operations or operations that exploit sparsity.
+* Dense operations or operations that exploit sparsity

-These principles have been taken from a course [12] at Cornell University.
+These principles have been taken from a course [12] at Cornell University and from another technical documents/guideline provided by microprocessor vendors.

 Another two important aspects of code optimization during compilation:
 * The `const` of references or pointers garantees *nothing* from code emitting poit of view.